nanoc/nanoc.app/content/docs/3-getting-started.md

 To create a new page or item in the site, use the `create_item` command (or `ci` for short).
 Let's create an "about" page like this:

-	nanoc3 create_item about
+<pre title="Creating a new item"><span class="prompt">tutorial%</span> <kbd>nanoc3 create_item about</kbd></pre>

 You should see this:

-	create  content/about.yaml
+<pre title="Creating a new item (with output)"><span class="prompt">tutorial%</span> <kbd>nanoc3 create_item about</kbd>
-	create  content/about.html
+      <span class="log-create">create</span>  content/about.html
+<span class="prompt">tutorial%</span> </pre>

-There are now two new files that form the about page: the content file (`content/about.html`) and the meta file (`content/about.yaml`).
-Open the content file and put some text in it, like this:
+Open the newly generated file and put some text in it, like this (be sure to leave the metadata section intact):

-<pre><code class="language-html">
+<pre title="Sample content to be added to about.html"><code class="language-html">
 &lt;h1>My cute little "About" page&lt;/h1>

 &lt;p>This is the about page for my new nanoc site.&lt;/p>
 </code></pre>

-Edit the meta file (the YAML one) so it looks like this:

-<pre><code class="language-yaml">
-title: "The Guild of nanoc -- About the Guild"
+In the metadata section, change the title to something else:

+<pre title="Sample metadata to be added to about.html"><code class="language-yaml">
+title: "My Cool About Page"
 </code></pre>

 Recompile the site, and notice that a file `output/about/index.html` has been created.
-Open that file in your web browser, and admire your brand new about page.
+With the preview server running, open [http://localhost:3000/about/](http://localhost:3000/about/) in your browser and admire your brand new about page.
 Shiny!

 Customizing the Layout
 ----------------------

 The default home page recommended editing the default layout, so let's see what we can do there.

-As you probably have noticed already, the page's content files are not complete HTML files--they are *partial* HTML files.
+As you probably have noticed already, the page's content files are not complete HTML files—they are *partial* HTML files.
 A page needs `<html>`, `<head>`, `<body>`, … elements before it's valid HTML.
 This doesn't mean you've been writing invalid HTML all along, though, because nanoc *layouts* each page as a part of the compilation process.

-Take a look in the `layouts` directory.
-It contains two files: `default.html` and `default.yaml`.
-These two files form the default layout of the web site, and is also the layout used by the home page and the about page.

-Open `default.html` in your favourite text editor.
+Take a look at the `default.html` file in the `layouts` directory.
+Just like items, it contains a metadata section at the top of the file.
+Open it in your text editor.
 It *almost* looks like a HTML page, with the exception of this piece of code:

-<pre><code class="language-html">
-...
+<pre title="Extract from the default layout showing the body"><code class="language-html">...
 &lt;div id="main">
   &lt;%= yield %>
 &lt;/div>